KartikDevSharma/LeetCode_Solutions/Hard/564/Find the Closest Palindrome.md

            minDifference = difference
            nearestPalindrome = candidate
    ```
-   This loop compares each candidate to the original number, keeping track of the closest palindrome.
-If there's a tie, it chooses the smaller one.
+   Once we have our candidates, we compare each of them to our original number.
+We're looking for the one with the smallest absolute difference from our original number.

+If two palindromes have the same difference, we choose the smaller one, as per the problem requirements.

-6. Return the result:
+**6. Return the result:**
    ```
    return string(nearestPalindrome)
    ```